sheinasim/YACaSSF/README.md

-# YACaSSF: Yet Another Contig and Scaffold Stats Finder
+# YACaSSF: Yet Another Contig and Scaffold Stat Finder
 Report number of assembly pieces (contigs or scaffolds) and length of piece to make up a genome percentage of your choosing.

 This script is designed to be run on a genome assembly in .fasta format